Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1.md

 ![End-to-end experience with chat-based AI development](https://raw.githubusercontent.com/Gaur4vGaur/traveller/refs/heads/master/images/ai/2025-05-24-ai_vibe-coding-conversational-software-development-part1/end-to-end-experience-chat-based-builders.png
 )*End-to-end experience with chat-based AI development*

-The term Vibe Coding was popularized in early 2025 by researcher Andrej Karpathy, known for his work in Open API and Tesla.
+The term Vibe Coding was popularized in early 2025 by researcher [Andrej Karpathy](https://en.wikipedia.org/wiki/Andrej_Karpathy){:target="_blank"}, known for his work in Open API and Tesla.
 Vibe Coding is the process of describing goals in natural language, letting advanced models handle implementation, and iterating quickly without worrying too much about the underlying code.
 In short - you describe, and large language models generate and refine. [^footnote]

 ## My Exploration of Vibe Coding